Times Future of Maternity 2026 | India's Largest Maternity Ecosystem Gathering

 DPO stands for "days past ovulation," a term used to measure how many days have passed since ovulation in your menstrual cycle.
 Ovulation occurs around the middle of your cycle when an egg is released from your ovary, typically around day 14 of a 28-day cycle, but this can vary.
 After ovulation, the luteal phase begins and lasts for about 12 to 14 days.

-If pregnancy occurs, the fertilised egg will usually implant in the uterine lining around 6 to 12 days after ovulation.
+If pregnancy occurs, the fertilised egg will usually complete embryo implantation in the uterine lining around 6 to 12 days after ovulation.
 During this time, the body starts producing hormones like progesterone and human chorionic gonadotropin (hCG), which are essential for maintaining a pregnancy.
 These hormonal shifts can result in early pregnancy symptoms, some of which may begin to show as early as 12 DPO.

 However, these symptoms can be mild and similar to premenstrual symptoms, which is why tracking your cycle and knowing when you are 12 DPO is essential for recognising what’s happening in your body.
 Additionally, if you have unusual symptoms or are unsure, it’s always a good idea to consult a healthcare professional for further clarification.